iBrick/opendaylight-oxygen-setup/xrvr-5/README.md

 # xrvr-5
 This directory contains setup scripts for a 5 node XRv topology.

+First run ./XRget.sh to get the XR image from the repo.

-First you run ./XRcopy.sh to copy your XR image to 5 files called e.g. xrvr-a.vmdk, xrvr-b.vmdk.  (modify this script if not using .vmdks).
+Then run ./XRcopy.sh to copy your XR image to 5 files called e.g. xrvr-a.vmdk, xrvr-b.vmdk.  (modify this script if not using .vmdks).

 Then run ./XRstart.sh and then ./XRsetup.sh to initialise the nodes.